buhfur/ConfigFiles/notes/bittorrent.md

 ## Web Server

 You will need to have a web server to host the \*.torrent file.
-For this project , i'm going to use the supplied Apache docker container for amd64.
+For this project , i'm going to use the supplied Apache docker container.

 - Pull docker container from Dockerhub
     ```bash
-    docker pull amd64/httpd
+    docker pull httpd
     ```

-- Run Docker container
+- Run Docker container ( Without Dockerfile )
     ```bash
     docker run -dit --name torrent-webserver -p 8080:80 -v "$PWD":/usr/local/apache2/htdocs/ httpd:2.4
     ```

+- Run Docker container ( With Dockerfile )

+> Create the following Dockerfile using your preferred editor in the folder of your project diretory
+    ```bash
+    FROM httpd:2.4
+    COPY ./public-html/ /usr/local/apache2/htdocs/
+    ```
+    > The './publc-html/' is a relative pathname to the directory which contains all HTML files to be added to your site

 > **Note:All HTML files from /usr/local/apache2/htdocs will be mounted as a volume within the containers filesystem**